-In keeping with uniform and the colours of the school, plain white or grey socks (ankle or knee high only) should be worn by the girls.
+In keeping with uniform and the colours of the school, plain white or grey socks (ankle or knee high only) should be worn.
 Please ensure that no fashion socks are worn by the children.
 Plain grey tights may also be worn.
-Boys should wear grey socks.